Five Reasons You’re Still Hungry (Even After Eating)

 5. Reward System Gets Hijacked

-Ultra-processed foods are designed to light up the pleasure parts of your brain, think of it like “hitting the jackpot” with every bite.
-You feel good for a few minutes, but the feeling fades fast, and you want more.
+Ultra-processed foods are designed to light up the pleasure centers of the brain.
+It’s like hitting the jackpot with every bite.

 What Happens When You Start Eating Less Ultra-Processed Foods?